 5. DLNA (Digital Living Network Alliance)

-DLNA is a older but still useful technology that allows devices to share media over a home network.
+DLNA is an older but still useful technology that allows devices to share media over a home network.

 Optimizing Your Connection